danchieta/danchieta.github.io/_includes/publications_list.md

 ## Editor-reviewed Conference Papers

-Anchieta, David Campos, and John R. Buck. **"Robust Power Spectral Density Estimation via a Performance-Weighted Blend of Order Statistics,"** 055006.
+David Campos Anchieta, John R. Buck. **"Robust power spectral density estimation via a performance-weighted blend of order statistics."** *Proceedings of Meetings on Acoustics*.
 Sydney, Australia, 2023.
+52 (1): 055006.
 [DOI](https://doi.org/10.1121/2.0001849).

 ## Conference Abstracts
 David C. Anchieta, John R. Buck. **"An adaptive blend of truncated order statistics filters for power spectral density estimation."** *The Journal of the Acoustical Society of America* 157, no. 4_Supplement (1 April 2025): A333–A334.
 [DOI](https://doi.org/10.1121/10.0038259)